svspire/teslaprep/model_y_checklist.md

 - [ ] 7.
 Check all seat belts for proper operation.
 - [ ] 8.
 Check heated seat operation.
 - [ ] 9.
 Check the rear seats for proper fold-down operation.
 - [ ] 10.
+Check interior heater.
+There have been many problems with the new heat pump models.
+- [ ] 11.
 Try to lift the bottom of the back seat to ensure it is securely attached to its base.
-- [ ] 11.
+- [ ] 12.
 Test the sound system to ensure all speakers are working (move fade/balance to all four points to verify)
-- [ ] 12.
+- [ ] 13.
 Test the steering wheel position controls to ensure proper operation.
-- [ ] 13.
+- [ ] 14.
 Press the center of the steering wheel to make sure the vehicle's horn works.
-- [ ] 14.
+- [ ] 15.
 Test the heated steering wheel feature.
+(All VIN numbers higher than 103k supposedly come with it.) (see icon of steering wheel with "heat" squiggly lines on "Seat Heaters" screen)
-- [ ] 15.
+- [ ] 16.
 Test the windshield wipers.
-- [ ] 16.
+- [ ] 17.
 Test the rearview camera.
-- [ ] 17.
+- [ ] 18.
 Check side mirrors for proper operation of folding and position adjustment.
-- [ ] 18.
+- [ ] 19.
 Check sun-visor operation and mirror condition.
-- [ ] 19.
+- [ ] 20.
 Check the rearview mirror for any warping or distortion.
-- [ ] 20.
+- [ ] 21.
 Test connectivity in all USB ports (1 USB-A/1 USB-C in the front, 2 USB-C in the rear).
-- [ ] 21.
+- [ ] 22.
 Test connectivity of wireless phone charger.
-- [ ] 22.
+- [ ] 23.
 Center console should not be shiny.

 ## SECTION D - Lighting inspection
 - [ ] 1.
 Vanity mirror lights.